mjande/soul-plane/README.md

 - Make sure queries in backend match queries in DML.sql
 - Make sure DDL.sql is cleanly importable
 - Add citation note about starter code to README
+- Change PassengersFlights to PassengerFlights anywhere that occurs (easier to say and matches what we have been using for routes in code) (Matt)

 ## Suggestions from Ed
 - "When deleting a passenger, the data on the confirmation screen overflows outside of the border.
 (I am using Mozilla Firefox on Windows 10)" - I can't reproduce this so maybe don't worry about it?